nerc-project/nerc-docs/docs/openstack/persistent-storage/volumes.md

 by selecting the **Yes** option for **"Create New Volume"**.
-It's crucial to note that this configuration automatically creates persistent block storage in the form of a Volume instead of using Ephemeral disk, which appears in the "Volumes" list in Horizon dashboard: *Project -> Volumes -> Volumes*.
+It's crucial to note that this configuration automatically creates persistent block storage in the form of a Volume instead of using Ephemeral disk, which appears in the "Volumes" list in the Horizon dashboard: *Project -> Volumes -> Volumes*.

     ![Instance Persistent Storage Option](images/instance-persistent-storage-option.png)